SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 July, 2026 at 23:50:03
+# Last Refreshed - 01 August, 2026 at 23:49:27
 The Latest Activity was a Ride -

-<b>☀️ Friday Afternoon Wedding Anniversary Ride</b>
+<b>☀️ To the airfield on our anniversary Saturday Morning Ride</b>

-which happened on 31 July, 2026 at 17:28:28
+which happened on 01 August, 2026 at 09:36:56

-Which is 0 years, 0 months, 0 days, 6 hours and 21 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 14 hours and 12 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19546751867
+You can see it here https://www.strava.com/activities/19554807770

 ## Number of Rides
 How many rides have I done each year?